Terrorism in Egypt: Arish attack 2017

 On 24 November 2017, approximately 40 gunmen attacked the al-Rawda mosque near El-Arish Sinai during Friday prayers, killing 311 people and injured at least 122.
 While no group claimed responsibility for the attack, the Islamic State's Wilayat Sinai branch was strongly suspected.
 On 25 November, the Egyptian public prosecutor's office, citing interviews with survivors, said the attackers brandished the Islamic State flag.
 In an interview in the Islamic State magazine Rumiyah (January 2017 issue five) an insurgent Islamic State commander condemned Sufi practices and identified the district where the attack occurred as one of three areas where Sufis live in Sinai that Islamic State intended to "eradicate."

 Saint Menas church attack 2017

-On 29 December 2017, in Helwan, Cairo, Egypt, a gunman opened fire at the Coptic Orthodox Church of Saint Menas and a nearby shop owned by a Coptic man, killing ten citizens and a police officer and injuring around ten people.
+On 29 December 2017, in Helwan, Cairo, Egypt, a gunman opened fire at the Coptic Orthodox Church of Saint Menas and a nearby shop owned by a Coptic man, killing ten civilians and a police officer and injuring around ten people.
 He was wounded by police and arrested.
 Investigators said he had carried out several attacks in the last year.

 According to Amaq News Agency, the perpetrator of the attack belonged to the Islamic State group.